Medically Reviewed By

 Survival After Cytoreductive Surgery

-Fortunately, there has been a steep improvement in the life expectancy for people with peritoneal mesothelioma.
-Credit goes to the development and advancement of cytoreductive surgery and HIPEC treatment.
+Fortunately, there has been a steep improvement in the life expectancy for people with peritoneal mesothelioma, which is attributed to the development and advancement of cytoreductive surgery and HIPEC treatment.

 The National Cancer Database includes 700 cases of peritoneal mesothelioma treated with cytoreduction and HIPEC.
 The average survival was 38 months (3 years, 2 months).
 If patients did not receive surgery, their survival was 7.1 months on average.